boyansky/udacity-drl-projects/p3_collab-compet/Report.md

 # Summary
 The project involved training agents to control rackets in 3d space.
-The goal for each agent is to bounce a ball over a net and keep the ball playing.
+The goal for each agent is to bounce a ball over a net, so both agents can keep the ball playing.
 Each agentts receives a reward of 0.1 of hitting the ball over the net.
 In case the ball hits the ground or reaches outside of the bounds, the agent who controls the space or hit the ball respectively receives a reward (penalty) of -0.1.

 I have successfully implemented extended DDPG (Deep Deterministic Policy Gradient) to multi-agent environment and have reached the project goal.